DrPintoThe2nd/Cayo_X/README.md

  """

- To prepare the reference genome for mapping, use these commands to download and index the Y-masked genome assembly:
+ To prepare the reference genome for mapping, use these commands to download and index the Y-masked genome assembly (assumes 4 available cores):

  """